Baseball Mitts and Little Girls’ Heads

 To each his own.
 Some like to smell wine; I prefer my kids’ heads.

-Because in that moment, in that one-second moment, I remember what they smelled like the day they were born.
+Because in that moment of smelling their heads, in that one-second moment, I remember what they smelled like the day they were born.

 Like nothing else in the world.